When will the testing results be available?

 My student was referred in the past and was not eligible for highly capable services, can I refer them again?

-Students who have not been previously identified for HCP services in Bellingham Public Schools may be referred once every twelve-month period.
+Students who have not been previously identified for HCP services in Bellingham Public Schools may be referred once every other school year.

 My student qualified in one area.
 May I refer them to be tested again for another area?

-No. The identification process is rigorous and the Multi-Disciplinary Team looks at data points in all academic areas.
+The identification process is rigorous and the multi-disciplinary team looks at data points in all academic areas.
 Because of the careful data review process, additional referrals will not be accepted.

 My student was referred by a teacher or community member; do I need to do anything else?

 The school district must have parent or guardian permission before a student can be assessed for Highly Capable Program services (WAC 392-170-047).
 To give permission, complete the referral form for your student and sign where indicated at the bottom of the form granting permission for the district to assess your student.
-Please note we do not accept permission forms which are scanned or contain an electronic signature.
 You may also choose to decline to have your student assessed.

 Does my student need to retest every year?

-No. Once identified, a student will receive Highly Capable Program services at each grade level unless formally exited from the program.
+No. Once identified, a student remains identified as Highly Capable at each grade level unless formally exited from the program.